 Newport County: Club Profile

-After relegation from the Football League in 1988, the club went out of business – but has since come back with a bang.
-Promotion to the Conference came in the same season that we won the title; three years later, the Exiles were ‘back’ in the League.
+After relegation from the Football League in 1988, Newport County went out of business – but have since come back with a bang.
+Promotion to the Conference came the same year that we won the title; three years later, the Exiles were ‘back’ in the League.